-A. In-staff subbing is defined as substitute teaching duties performed by a contracted teacher for the contracting TFFR participating employer.

-B. If the active member or re-employed retiree has a contract or written agreement with the participating employer for full or part time work, TFFR will view the beginning and ending calendar dates indicated on the contract as the contract term to determine the contract period, unless the contract period is otherwise specifically detailed in the active member or re-employed retiree's contract.

-1) 1) If substitute teaching duties are performed during the contract term, those duties are considered in-staff subbing, and retirement contributions are required to be paid on the substitute teaching pay.
-The in-staff subbing hours are reported as compensated hours for active members and are counted toward the annual hour limit for re-employed retirees (700 - 1000 hours depending upon length of contract).

-2) If substitute teaching duties are performed before the beginning calendar date or after the ending calendar date of the contract term, those duties are not considered in-staff subbing, and no retirement contributions are required to be paid on the substitute teaching pay.
-The subbing hours are not reported as compensated hours for active members and are not counted toward the annual hour limit for re-employed retirees.

-C. If the active member or re-employed retiree does not have a contract or written agreement with the participating employer, then no retirement contributions are required to be paid on the substitute teaching pay.
-The subbing hours are not reported as compensated hours for active members and are not counted toward the annual hour limit for re-employed retirees.

-D. This policy does not prohibit the Board from making an eligible salary determination for an individual member pursuant to N.D.A.C.
+- A. In-staff subbing is defined as substitute teaching duties performed by a contracted teacher for the contracting TFFR participating employer. - B. If the active member or re-employed retiree has a contract or written agreement with the participating employer for full or part time work, TFFR will view the beginning and ending calendar dates indicated on the contract as the contract term to determine the contract period, unless the contract period is otherwise specifically detailed in the active member or re-employed retiree's contract. - 1) If substitute teaching duties are performed during the contract term, those duties are considered in-staff subbing, and retirement contributions are required to be paid on the substitute teaching pay.
+The in-staff subbing hours are reported as compensated hours for active members and are counted toward the annual hour limit for re-employed retirees (700 1000 hours depending upon length of contract). - 2) If substitute teaching duties are performed before the beginning calendar date or after the ending calendar date of the contract term, those duties are not considered in-staff subbing, and no retirement contributions are required to be paid on the substitute teaching pay.
+The subbing hours are not reported as compensated hours for active members and are not counted toward the annual hour limit for re-employed retirees. - C. If the active member or re-employed retiree does not have a contract or written agreement with the participating employer, then no retirement contributions are required to be paid on the_substitute teaching pay.
+The subbing hours are not reported as compensated hours for active members.
+If a re-employed retiree does not have a contract or written agreement with the participating employer then professional development, extracurricular duties and non-contracted substitute teaching duties_and_are not counted toward the annual hour limit for re-employed retireesand no contributions may be collected for these activities. - D. This policy does not prohibit the Board from making an eligible salary determination for an individual member pursuant to N.D.A.C.
 82-04-02-01.